Frederick Argall - Photographer

 The following information has been kindly provided by Mr. Graham Stewart:

-Austrian knot prevented this on Volunteer uniforms and so they were worn point down above the right elbow.
+Austrian knot prevented this on Volunteer uniforms and so they were a worn point down above the right elbow."

 Mr. Neil Boulton has kindly provided the following information about this man's possible identification:

 "I've just been looking at the above picture on your site (where incidentally he seems to have 4 stripes rather than the usual 3 of a sergeant) The unit in question was of course a Volunteer Unit associated with the Duke of Cornwall's Light Infantry (DCLI).

 As you say, 135 DCMs were awarded for the Egypt/Sudan campaigns of the 1880s.
 Of these, 6 were actually to soldiers of the DCLI.
 And of these 6, I can find only one who was also a recipient of an LSGC.
 He was 557 Sgt Patrick Riordan of 2/DCLI (Mounted Infantry).
 Awarded DCM for Mahsama 24.8.82 and Kassassin 28.8.82

 He was recommended for the LSGC on 1.10.1894, at which time he was a Col-Sgt at the DCLI depot.
 I can also confirm Sgt Riordan on the Egypt medal roll (clasp for Tel-el-Kebir), and the Khedive's Star roll.
 I'm not of course saying the photo is Sgt Riordan, but he's certainly the chief candidate.
 Only man of the DCLI to have that medal combination.
 Would need more research to confirm if he served in the volunteers or not after leaving the regulars."

 The above information provided by Mr. Stewart and Mr. Boulton would seem to point to this man actually being No. 557 Colour Sergeant Patrick Riordan of the D. C. L. I. Naturally this identification is tentative pending further research.